paulscherrerinstitute/fast-feedback-indexer/python/README.md

 ### Note

-To avoid a `make install`, there's a script `pythonlib.sh` at the top level for installing the python module after building it. `LD_LIBRARY_PATH` still has to be set, but to the build artefact (`<clone dir>/build/indexer/src` if you more or less followed the build instructions).
+To avoid a `make install`, there's a script `pythonlib.sh` at the top level for installing the python module after building it.